Opty-Fi/docs/docs/01-protocol/01-definitions.md

      (Note: Currently OptyFi implements multi-step sequential strategies, and allows a "borrow step" using AAVE as our credit provider.)

 - **Pool Ratings:** The OptyFi protocol assigns credit-worthiness ratings to pools.
-Currently we use a three-tier rating system and categorize each pool as Tier 1, Tier 2 or Tier 3 with Tier 1 being the most credit-worthy.
-We apply the ratings at the Protocol level i.e. all pools of a given protocol are given the same rating as described below.
-(In the future, based on governance, we may change the ratings methodology and/or the ratings of individual pools.)
+Currently we use a three-tier rating system and categorize each pool as Tier 1 (T1), Tier 2 (T2) or Tier 3 (T3) with Tier 1 being the most credit-worthy.
+Currently the ratings are applied at the Protocol level i.e. all pools of a given protocol are given the same rating as described below.
+(In the future, governance may decide to change the ratings methodology and/or the ratings of protocols or individual pools.)

   | **Protocol** | **Pool Ratings** |
   | ------------ | ---------------- |